billwheatley/developer-efficiency-blog/README.md

 ## Adding Blog Articles Guide

 New Articles go under `content/_posts/` directory, the file name is in the pattern `yyyy-MM-dd-my-blog-topic.md`

+Remember the [image references issue](#jekyll-and-image-references-in-markdown) when developing Markdown.

 ### Jekyll Header